sbancuz/Appunti/Measurement.md

 $$
 The physically realizable quantum states for a particle are described by a normalizable [[Wave function]] -- square modulus integrable.

+An observable $A$ is described by a Hermitian operator $\hat{A}$ -- hence real eigenvalues and orthogonal eigenfunctions --